bouwe77/temba/README.md

 ### Static assets

-If you want to host static assets next to the REST API, configure the `staticFolder`:
+If you want to host static assets next to the API, configure the `staticFolder`:

 ```js
 const config = { staticFolder: 'build' }
 const server = temba.create(config)
 ```

+With this setting, sending a GET request to the root URL, returns the content that is in the `'./build'` folder in your project.

-This way, you could create a REST API, and the web app consuming it, in one project.
+This way, you could create an API, and the web app consuming it, in one project.

+Without configuring a `staticFolder`, a `GET` to the root URL returns `"It works! ツ"`.
+When the `staticFolder` is configured, it returns whatever is in the `"build"` folder, for example an HTML page.

-However, to avoid possible conflicts between the API resources and the web app routes you might want to add an `apiPrefix` to the REST API:
+However, this might cause conflicts between the API resources and the web app routes: If the web app in the `"build"` folder has a route to `"/products"`, but there is also a `/products` API resource, the web app route is returned.

-### REST URIs prefixes
+To be able to still access the `/products` API resource, configure an `apiPrefix`:

+### API prefix

-With the `apiPrefix` config setting, all REST resources get an extra path segment in front of them.
+With the `apiPrefix` config setting, all resources get an extra path segment in front of them.
 If the `apiPrefix` is `'api'`, then `/movies/12345` becomes `/api/movies/12345`:

 ```js
 const config = { apiPrefix: 'api' }
 const server = temba.create(config)
 ```

+A request to the `apiPrefix` (e.g. http://localhost:1234/api) will now return the `"It works! ツ"` response message.

-After configuring the `apiPrefix`, requests to the root URL will either return a `404 Not Found` or a `405 Method Not Allowed`, depending on the HTTP method.
+After configuring the `apiPrefix`, requests to the root URL (e.g. http://localhost:1234/), instead of the `"It works! ツ"` response message, will now either return a `404 Not Found` on `GET` requests, or a `405 Method Not Allowed` for all other HTTP methods.

-If you have configured both an `apiPrefix` and a `staticFolder`, a `GET` on the root URL will return the `index.html` in the `staticFolder`, if there is one.
+However, if you configured both an `apiPrefix` and a `staticFolder`, a `GET` on the root URL will return the content in the `staticFolder`.

 ### Request body validation or mutation